CVHvn/Mario_Synchronous_R2D2/README.md

 ### How to find it:
 - `num_envs = 16`: the same as previous projects.
 Set `num_envs = 256` if available.
 Because 256 run very slow, I decrease num_envs to 16.
 - `learn_step = 4`: same as DQN.
 Please set to `52` if have enough time and resource to waiting.
 This value impact `replay ratio` (effective number of times each experienced observation is being replayed).
-I set this to 4 than increate `replay ratio`.
-Maybe leak to overfiting on Per data.
+I set this to 4 than increate `replay ratio`:
+    - Maybe leak to overfiting on Per data.
 That might be the reason why R2D2 couldn't learn stage 8-4 (besides low num_envs).
+    - Update: some new research on data efficient suggest that use higher `replay ratio` (for example, [OTRainbow](https://arxiv.org/pdf/2003.10181) update every 8 times per env step) yeild better performance.
+But this type of research focus on data efficient (worker better within 100K-500K env steps), not sure this work better in more than 1M-1B step like R2D2/PPO, ... (some method maybe only improve performance in early training for data efficient but can't improve when train longer).
+    - I think `replay ratio` is a importance topic requiring research and experimentation that falls outside the project's scope.
 - `batchsize = 16`: R2D2 paper set `batchsize = 64`, but I decrease num_envs from 256 to 16 and learn_step from 52 to 4.
 Then I want lower batchsize to decrease (balance) `replay ratio`.
 Also, decreasing batchsize can help learn faster.
 I'm not sure if it affects performance.
 If you can, please set it to 64.
 - `gamma = 0.997`, `learning_rate = 1e-4`, `max_grad_norm = 40`: like R2D2 paper.
 - `target_update_freq = 2500`: like R2D2 paper.
 Some R2D2-based algorithms reduce target_update_freq to 1500 or 2000 (NGU, Agent57).